tiborsimon/smart-sinusoids/README.md

 - Run the `install.m` script inside the downloaded folder.
 - Done.
 You can use __Smart Sinusoids__ (and of course _Simple Input Parser_ too).

-_This installation method is powered by the [MATLAB library system](https://github.com/tiborsimon/MATLAB-Library-System-template)._
+_This installation method is powered by the [MATLAB Library System](http://tiborsimon.github.io/programming/matlab-library-system/)._

 ## Features
 - fast and easy signal generation